-The U.S. Food and Drug Administration defines dietary supplements are as “products taken by the mouth that contain a dietary ingredient”.
-For them, this includes “vitamins, minerals, amino acids, and herbs or botanicals, as well as other substances that can be used to supplement the diet (like enzyme supplements).”
+The U.S. Food and Drug Administration defines a dietary supplement as “a product intended for ingestion that, among other requirements, contains a ‘dietary ingredient’ intended to supplement the diet.”
+The term “dietary ingredient” includes vitamins, minerals, amino acids, and herbs or botanicals, as well as other substances that supplement the diet (like enzyme supplements).

 How are supplements regulated?